the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - TODO: Port over the entire gimmick rework from a certain other rebalance mod once it's finished, and until the base scenario itself reworks the gimmick

 #### The Mariners
+- They now start with Rediscovery adopted, and upon adopting Advanced Piracy *all* of their Water units along with their Personnel units gain the policy's Sea Raider promotion.
 - New UUs:
   - Drifter (replaces Worker, doesn't need to embark, can build water improvements, ~31% cheaper to build)
   - Key to the City (replaces Anti-Aircraft Gun, doesn't need to embark, +100% Strength vs cities)